-At December 31, 2006, approximately 94% of our total assets represented investments in portfolio companies of which, 99% are valued at fair value by the Board of Directors.
+At December 31, 2006, portfolio investments, 99% of which are valued at fair value by the Board of Directors were approximately 94% of our total assets.
 We expect our investments to continue to consist primarily of securities issued by privately-held companies, the fair value of which is not readily determinable.
 In addition, we are not permitted to maintain a general reserve for anticipated loan losses.
 Instead, we are required by the 1940 Act to specifically value each investment and record an unrealized gain or loss for any asset that we believe has increased or decreased in value.
 There is no single standard for determining fair value in good faith.
-We value these securities at fair value as determined in good faith by our Board of Directors, based on the recommendations of our Board of Directors' Valuation Committee.
-The Valuation Committee utilizes its best judgment in arriving at the fair value of these securities.
+We value these securities at fair value as determined in good faith by our Board of Directors, based on the recommendations of our Valuation Committee.
+The Valuation Committee uses its best judgment in arriving at the fair value of these securities.
 As a result, determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment while employing a consistently applied valuation process for the types of investments we make.
 However, the Board of Directors retains ultimate authority as to the appropriate valuation of each investment.
 Because such valuations are inherently uncertain and may be based on estimates, our determinations of fair value may differ materially from the values that would be assessed if a ready market for these securities existed.
 We adjust quarterly the valuation of our portfolio to reflect the Board of Directors' determination of the fair value of each investment in our portfolio.
 Any changes in fair value are recorded in our statement of operations as net change in unrealized appreciation or depreciation.
 Our net asset value could be adversely affected if our determinations regarding the fair value of our investments were materially higher than the values that we ultimately realize upon the disposal of such securities.